Dear Council Chairpersons, Leaders and Rostered Ministers of the Eastern Synod,

 Focus on Partnership/Area Mission Projects:

-Our Synod’s Ministry Areas are envisioning how churches partnering together can do much good for the sake of God’s Kingdom.
+Our Synod’s Ministry Areas are envisioning how churches partnering together can do much good to advance God’s mission.
 We think the joint expertise and enthusiasm of groups of churches will have much potential for success.
 For example: churches developing area ministry strategies or jointly sponsoring refugee families and community outreach programmes

 One-‐time Promotional and Outreach Opportunities: